 Furthermore, if $d \leq 2n-4$, there is a map from $[U \times_X V,Q_{2n-1}]$ to $[X,Q_{2n}]$ which extends the exact sequence further to the left.
 Finally, Remark~\ref{rem:externalproducts} equips Euler class groups with a product operation as well.
-It would be interesting to compare the excision and product operations studied in \cite{Mandal12} and \cite{Mandal10}. \end{rem}
+It would be interesting to compare the excision and product operations studied in \cite{Mandal12} and \cite{Mandal10} with this product operation. \end{rem}

-\begin{rem} As a further consequence Theorem \ref{thm:comparison}, given a ring $R$ satisfying the hypotheses, it is possible to attach to a pair $(I,\omega_I)$ consisting of an ideal $I \subset R$ and a surjection $\omega_I: (R/I)^n \to I/I^2$ an element in the Euler class group that detects if $\omega_I$ lifts to a surjection $R^n \to I$.
+\begin{rem} As a further consequence of Theorem~\ref{thm:comparison}, given a ring $R$ satisfying the hypotheses, it is possible to attach to a pair $(I,\omega_I)$ consisting of an ideal $I \subset R$ and a surjection $\omega_I: (R/I)^n \to I/I^2$ an element in the Euler class group that detects if $\omega_I$ lifts to a surjection $R^n \to I$.
 In particular, one can extend (and partially generalize) the work of M. Das and R. Sridharan \cite{Das10}. \end{rem}